Bachelor of Computer Science

-The Bachelor of Computer Science (abbreviated BCompSc or BCS) is a bachelor's degree awarded by some universities for completion of an undergraduate program in computer science.
+The Bachelor of Computer Science (abbreviated BCompSc or BCS) is a bachelor's degree for completion of an undergraduate program in computer science.
 In general, computer science degree programs emphasize the mathematical and theoretical foundations of computing.

 Typical requirements

 Because computer science is a wide field, courses required to earn a bachelor of computer science degree vary.
 A typical list of course requirements includes topics such as: